SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 - The sawBoxes are movable and you should only move them inside the cut plane, to correct automatic mispositioning.
 After that hide the "biggerSawBoxes interaction handles" so you have a comfortable experience on later steps.
 - You need to segment two guide bases, one for each planar cut, and copy them together to the same segment.
 Then export them as a unique model as explained on the earlier section.
 - You may like to create a bridge between both mandibleGuides to make a rigid connection between them.
 This is done with the module "MarkupsToModel" and it's very easy to use.
+- If you created the VSP with "Hemimandibulectomy" mode you just need one mandible guidebase and the bridge is not needed nor allowed.
 - You need to put the correct models on the corresponding selectors on "Mandible Surgical Guide Generation" panel

 ## Mandible Reconstruction Simulation